CollectionBuilder/cb-docs/docs/walkthroughs/sheets-walkthrough.md

 lazyload: true
 ---

-# CollectionBuilder-Sheets Walkthrough: Part 1
+# SHEETS Walkthrough: Part 1

-{:.alert .alert-blue .d-none}
-**Introduction to CB-Sheets:** Before starting this walkthrough, we recommend checking out this [blog post](https://collectionbuilder.github.io/){:target="_blank" rel="noopener"} to learn about the CB-Sheets template and how it can be used.

 The first part of this walkthrough provides steps for using CollectionBuilder-Sheet's built-in development mode to prototype, test, and share a draft of your digital collection site.

 For this section of the walkthrough, you will use demo metadata from the University of Idaho's [Carleton Watkins Mine Interiors Collection](https://www.lib.uidaho.edu/digital/watkins/){:target="_blank" rel="noopener"} and the [CollectionBuilder-Sheets default template site](https://collectionbuilder.github.io/collectionbuilder-sheets/){:target="_blank" rel="noopener"}.

-**Done prototyping already?** If you are ready to publish an ongoing collaborative site and/or a permanent collection site using CollectionBuilder-Sheets, please jump to [Part 2](#collectionbuilder-sheets-walkthrough-part-2) of this walkthrough.
+**Done prototyping already?** If you are ready to publish an ongoing collaborative site and/or a permanent collection site using CollectionBuilder-Sheets, please jump to [Part 2](#sheets-walkthrough-part-2) of this walkthrough.

 {:.alert .alert-yellow}
 **Note:** You will not need to install any software on your computer for this walkthrough, but you will need to create a free GitHub account.

 ## 1. Make a copy of demo metadata.

-- Make a copy of this Google Sheet of pre-made demo metadata: [Watkins Digital Collection Metadata](https://docs.google.com/spreadsheets/d/1_iEzXu07CUEWnwZWuOcHjw5Iw8bjYi2Gck8yRSPjBA0/copy){:target="_blank" rel="noopener"}
+- Make a copy of this Google Sheet of pre-made demo metadata: [Watkins Digital Collection Metadata](https://docs.google.com/spreadsheets/d/1uXM0_fV7fHm9UX2QAI4bP2VY7ThXdpC-UYqf_p9pNcY/copy){:target="_blank" rel="noopener"}

 ## 2. Publish your Google Sheet to the web.

 - In your Google Sheet, ensure that your metadata is the first sheet in the spreadsheet (by default named **Sheet1**).
-In the demo metadata, the sheet is called **watkins_cbdemo_gh**.
+In the demo metadata, the sheet is called **watkins_cbdemo**.
 The tabs can be dragged to reorder if necessary.

 - Publish the spreadsheet to the web by clicking **File** → **Share** → **Publish to web**